-- Q. What is internet? - Q. What are the uses of internet? - Q. What are the requirements for an internet connection? - Q. Define Website / Web Page / Home Page / World Wide Web / Web Browser. - O. What does WWW stand for? - O. Which is the most common Web Browser? - Q. Define Title Bar / Menu Bar / Toolbar / Address Bar. - Q. What is the use of Back / Forward / Stop / Refresh button in a web browser?
+- O. What is internet?

+- Q. What are the uses of internet?

+- Q. What are the requirements for an internet connection?

+- Q. Define Website / Web Page / URL / HyperLink / Surfing.

+- O. What does ISP stand for?

+- Q. Which is the most common Web Browser?

+- Q. What are the other uses of Internet?

-After explaining the chapter, let the students do the course book exercises given on Pages 58 and 59 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 62 to 64 of the main course book as Exercise.

-In Creative Assignment, activity In The Lab given on Page 59 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity IN THE LAB given on Page 64 of the main course book will enhance the ability of the students and serve as Initiative and Information Literacy activity.

-Ask the students to paste a picture of Internet Explorer in their computer notebook / practical file and label its components and tools discussed in the chapter.
+Ask the students to paste a picture of Microsoft Edge in their computer notebook / practical file and label its components and tools discussed in the chapter.